 • Internship in Community Transitions and Workforce Development

-Enrollment for Chicago PRIDE is now open and will continue until further notice.
-To learn more about PRIDE, please contact us at firstname.lastname@example.org.
+Enrollment is now open and will continue until further notice.
+To learn more, please contact us at firstname.lastname@example.org.